The surgical care team: the patient's perspective

 The research approach was both quantitative and qualitative.
 200 randomly-selected members of the public took part in a telephone survey, of which 25% had undergone NHS operations in the last two years.
-Three focus groups were held with patients that had undergone surgical procedures in the last 12 months.
+Three focus groups were held with patients who had undergone surgical procedures in the last 12 months.
 One of these focus groups was conducted with patients whose operations had been performed by a Surgical Care Practitioner.

 How do patients feel about the surgical care team?

-There is strong support for the surgical care team
+There is strong support for the surgical care team:

-- 86% of survey-respondents are positive when they hear about the extended remit of the surgical care team
+- 86% of survey-respondents are positive when they hear about the extended remit of the surgical care team.

-- Focus groups with recent experience of the NHS, including those under the care of a Surgical Care Practitioner who had performed their operation, were also positive about the experiences they had received from the surgical care team
+- Focus groups with recent experience of the NHS, including those under the care of a Surgical Care Practitioner who had performed their operation, were also positive about the experiences they had received from the surgical care team.

-Respondents believe the surgical care team offers many advantages to the health service and patients
+Respondents believe the surgical care team offers many advantages to the health service and patients:

 - 95% of respondents believe that the surgical care team will have a positive impact on patient care, and 64% believe that quality of care will be improved as a result.
-Focus groups believed this was the case because the practitioners become specialist in their area of focus and also provide better continuity of care.
+Focus groups believed this was the case because the practitioners become a specialist in their area of focus and also provide better continuity of care.

-- Focus groups believe the surgical team provided a ‘smoother process’ for the patient
+- Focus groups believe the surgical team provided a ‘smoother process’ for the patient.

-- 66% of respondents would rather have their operation done by a member of the surgical care team, than wait up to 8 weeks for the consultant surgeon
+- 66% of respondents would rather have their operation done by a member of the surgical care team, than wait up to 8 weeks for the consultant surgeon.

-Most patients are comfortable with the surgical care team performing many tasks traditionally performed by doctors
+Most patients are comfortable with the surgical care team performing many tasks traditionally performed by doctors:

-- 91% are happy for a supervised practitioner to be diagnosing patients, 67% would be comfortable for this to be done independently of doctors
+- 91% are happy for a supervised practitioner to be diagnosing patients, 67% would be comfortable for this to be done independently of doctors.

 What tasks do patients trust the surgical care team to carry out?